PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 11:09:10
+Last updated: 2024-04-09 11:09:45
-Random Quote: Watch a sunrise at least once a day. - Phil Dunphy
+Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin